tensorflow/models/official/boosted_trees/README.md

 ---

-The code sample in this directory uses the high level `tf.estimator.Estimator` API.
-This API is great for fast iteration and quickly adapting models to your own datasets without major code overhauls.
-It allows you to move from single-worker training to distributed training, and it makes it easy to export model binaries for prediction.
+The code sample uses the high level `tf.estimator.Estimator` and `tf.data.Dataset`.
+These APIs are great for fast iteration and quickly adapting models to your own datasets without major code overhauls.
+It allows you to move from single-worker training to distributed training, and makes it easy to export model binaries for prediction.
 Here, for further simplicity and faster execution, we use a utility function `tf.contrib.estimator.boosted_trees_classifier_train_in_memory`.
 This utility function is especially effective when the input is provided as in-memory data sets like numpy arrays.

 An input function for the `Estimator` typically uses `tf.data.Dataset` API, which can handle various data control like streaming, batching, transform and shuffling.
 However `boosted_trees_classifier_train_in_memory()` utility function requires that the entire data is provided as a single batch (i.e. without using `batch()` API).
 Thus in this practice, simply `Dataset.from_tensors()` is used to convert numpy arrays into structured tensors, and `Dataset.zip()` is used to put features and label together.
 For further references of `Dataset`, [Read more here](https://www.tensorflow.org/programmers_guide/datasets).